bit-broker/website/content/en/docs/getting-started/install-k8s.md

 The detailed install steps below, will contain more information about how to extract and use this bootstrap token.

+{{% alert color="primary" %}}
+In all the sample calls below, we use a placeholder value for the bootstrap token.
+Enter your bootstrap coordinator token into the box below, in order to update the sample calls with your install details:<br/><br/>_Your Bootstrap Coordinator Token_<br/><input class="code-replace" data-item="bootstrap-token-goes-here" data-name="bootstrap token" type="text" size="64" placeholder="paste token here">
+{{% /alert %}}

 ### Cloud Kubernetes Installation

 In the section we will explore how to you can use our pre-prepared Helm charts to install a complete BitBroker instance into your cloud of choice.
 These charts will be downloaded directly from [Docker Hub](https://hub.docker.com/search?q=bbkr).